Treatment for exophthalmos (bulging eyes) largely depends on what is causing the problem.

 - eyelid surgery – where surgery is carried out to improve the position, closure or appearance of the eyelids

 - eye muscle surgery – where surgery is carried out on your eye muscles to bring your eyes into alignment and reduce double vision

 These procedures are usually carried out under general anaesthetic, which means you'll be asleep.
 Depending on the type and extent of the operation you have, you may need to stay in hospital for up to a few days afterwards.

 Orbital decompression surgery is most often carried out to improve the appearance of the eyes of people with thyroid eye disease who are affected by exophthalmos.
 It may also be required to reduce any pressure on the optic nerve.

-During the procedure, a small amount of bone will be removed from your eye sockets (orbits) and some of the fat surrounding the socket may also be removed.
+During the procedure, a small amount of bone is removed from your eye sockets (orbits) and some of the fat surrounding the socket may also be removed.

-This allows any excess tissue that is pushing the eyeballs forward to move down into the space below.
-It also allows your eyes to sit further back in your head, so they do not protrude forward as much.
+This allows any excess tissue that's pushing the eyeballs forward to move down into the space below.
+It also allows your eyes to sit further back in your head, so they don't protrude forward as much.

-If you are considering having orbital decompression surgery, ask your doctor or surgeon to explain the benefits and risks of the procedure to you.
+If you're considering having orbital decompression surgery, ask your doctor or surgeon to explain the benefits and risks of the procedure to you.

 Treating other causes of exophthalmos